 WHAT YOU NEED TO KNOW:

 Fibromyalgia is a long-term condition that causes pain and tender points throughout your body.
-Fibromyalgia can start at any age and is more common in women than in men.
+Fibromyalgia can start at any age.

-- Your pain increases, even after you take pain medicine.
+- Your pain increases, even after you take your pain medicine.

 - You have difficulty sleeping.

 - You have questions or concerns about your condition or care.

 - Antidepressants help decrease depression, pain, and fatigue.

 - Antiseizure medicine is used to reduce fibromyalgia pain.

 - Muscle relaxers help decrease pain and muscle spasms.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask if NSAIDs are safe for you.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.